housing for single men and women

 Connections Prison Ministry (CPM) is a faith-based nonprofit ministry with the ultimate purpose of sharing Jesus through relationships with individuals and their families who struggle with incarceration.
 As relationships are built, CPM offers assistance with resources for employment, transportation, housing, cellphones, clothing, food, basic household supplies, mentorship, counsel and connections to the local church.

 Incarcerated men and women in most Colorado prisons can request a “Connections Prison Ministry” application through the facility Chaplain’s office.
 Family members and friends can also download and print a copy from the website and mail it to an incarcerated person.
 Completed applications should be mailed to Connections Prison Ministry, PO Box 64261, Colorado Springs CO 80962.
 It's best if Connections is contacted with an application prior to someone's release from prison.
-You can click on the PDF button below to open and print the application.

 sex offense conviction